Applying to Integrative Systems + Design

 2. Application fee

-3. Copy of undergraduate transcript
+3. Official copy of undergraduate transcript

 *Note: NCFD applicants do not need to submit a statement of purpose, personal statement, resume, letters of recommendation, or GRE scores.
 In some cases, an English proficiency test may be required.